Mirror images of lensed star clusters with mismatched spectral energy distributions: A possible signature of top-heavy stellar initial mass functions and extreme stars in high-redshift star clusters: Discussion

 \section{Discussion}

 In previous sections, we have argued that microlensing in certain situations may allow mirror images of strongly lensed star clusters to appear with discrepant SED shapes.
-Here, we discuss various other effects that are likely to affect the manifestation of this phenomenon, and also comment on some shortcomings in the computational machinery currently used to predict the size of the effect.
+Here, we discuss various other effects that are likely to affect the manifestation of this phenomenon and comment on some shortcomings in the computational machinery currently used to predict the size of the effect.
+Finally, we comment on the practicalities of using colour differences versus single-filter variability in mirror images as a search for star clusters with extremely top-heavy IMFs.